kubernetes-sigs/lws/docs/examples/vllm/TPU/README.md

 # Deploy Distributed Inference Service with vLLM and LWS on TPUs

 In this example, we will use LeaderWorkerSet to deploy a multi-host inference service with vLLM on multi-host TPU slice.
 It relies on the distributed runtime [Ray](https://docs.ray.io/en/latest/index.html).
+The main difference between deploying with TPUs and with GPUs is in the node selector, resource requested, and the vLLM image used.

 ## Install LeaderWorkerSet